dengkliu/system-design/README.md

 * Merge shared service.

 ### Storage
 How to store and query the data?
+For each of the services, you may need a different storage.
 * Database - Database is just a wrapper of file system, to provide an interface of various query operations.
   * SQL Database
   * NoSQL Database